 To give you a real-world idea of what this value looks like, here is a sample pricing table for a high-quality natural Asscher cut diamond, using our “sweet spot” recommendations of H color and VS2 clarity.

-Carat Weight | Typical Price Range (H Color, VS2 Clarity) | My Expert Take: What You’re Getting |
+| Carat Weight | Typical 2026 Price Range (H/VS2) | Mehedi’s Expert Take: The Value Play |

-1.00 Carat | $3,600 – $4,800 | A stunning, eye-clean Asscher for a price that would barely get you a 0.80 carat round brilliant.
-This is exceptional value. |
+| 1.00 Carat | $3,600 – $4,850 | A stunning, eye-clean stone for a price that would barely secure a 0.80ct Round Brilliant.
+This is exceptional technical value for entry-level luxury. |

-1.50 Carat | $8,500 – $11,000 | At this size, the unique “hall-of-mirrors” effect becomes truly mesmerizing.
-You’re getting a major, impactful ring for under $10k. |
+| 1.50 Carat | $8,500 – $11,200 | At this size, the “Windmill” effect becomes truly mesmerizing.
+You are securing a major, impactful center stone for significantly less than a comparable Oval or Round. |

-2.00 Carat | $14,500 – $19,000 | A true showstopper.
-You are well into “heirloom” territory for a price that is tens of thousands less than a 2-carat round. |
+| 2.00 Carat | $14,500 – $19,500 | A true heirloom showstopper.
+In early 2026, a 2ct Asscher remains tens of thousands less than a 2ct Round, despite its prestigious architectural profile. |

 For a real-world example of this incredible value, you can look at a beautiful 1.04 Carat, H Color, VVS2 Clarity Asscher cut like this one from James Allen.